metabrainz/picard/docs/options.rst

 for advanced users, it allows you to tune the way Picard matches your files and clusters to to MusicBrainz releases and tracks.

-+ **Minimal similarity for file lookups:** The higher then %, the more similar an individual file's metadata must be to MusicBrainz's metadata for it to be moved/matched to a release on the right-hand side.
++ **Minimal similarity for file lookups:** The higher the percentage, the more similar an individual file's metadata must be to MusicBrainz's metadata for it to be moved/matched to a release on the right-hand side.
-+ **Minimal similarity for cluster lookups:** The higher then %, the more similar a cluster of files from the left-hand pane must be to a MusicBrainz release for the entire cluster to be moved/matched to a release on the right-hand side.
++ **Minimal similarity for cluster lookups:** The higher the percentage, the more similar a cluster of files from the left-hand pane must be to a MusicBrainz release for the entire cluster to be moved/matched to a release on the right-hand side.
-+ **Minimal similarity for matching files to tracks:** The higher then %, the more similar an individual file's metadata must be to MusicBrainz's metadata for it to be moved/matched to a release on the right-hand side.
++ **Minimal similarity for matching files to tracks:** The higher the percentage, the more similar an individual file's metadata must be to MusicBrainz's metadata for it to be moved/matched to a release on the right-hand side.

 If you have absolutely no metadata in your current files, and you are